6c65726f79/Transmissionic/README.md

 It's recommended to use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to take advantage of the torrent file assosiation and magnet link handling.

+## macOS

+Download the DMG from the [latest release](https://github.com/6c65726f79/Transmissionic/releases/latest) page.

+When you try to install it, you will get an error.
+After getting the error, go to `System Preferences > Security & Privacy` and click on `Open Anyway`.

+## iOS

+Download the IPA from the [latest release](https://github.com/6c65726f79/Transmissionic/releases/latest) page.

+Use a tool like [AltStore](https://altstore.io/) to sideload the app on your device.

 ## Other

 Simply download the installer for the desired platform from the [latest release](https://github.com/6c65726f79/Transmissionic/releases/latest) page and install it.